discretize/discretize-guides/builds/necromancer/condi-harbinger/index.md

     "eliteId": 10549
   }
 }} >
-This build gains enough boon duration from the <Item id="79722"/> combined with the <Attribute name="Vitality"/> to <Attribute name="Concentration"/> conversion from <Trait name="Twisted Medicine"/>.
+This build gains enough boon duration from the <Item id="79722"/> combined with the <Attribute name="Vitality"/> to <Attribute name="Concentration"/> conversion from <Trait id="2220"/>.
 If you have a higher Tier Jade Bot Core, you will have more boon duration, and therefore more room for error in your rotation.

 If you are unable to keep up Quickness with this build, swap out Viper pieces for Ritualist until you can keep up Quickness on your group.
-Ritualist pieces are very effective at increasing your boon duration on this build due to <Trait name="Twisted Medicine"/> converting the <Attribute name="Vitality"/> into extra <Attribute name="Concentration"/>.
+Ritualist pieces are very effective at increasing your boon duration on this build due to <Trait id="2220"/> converting the <Attribute name="Vitality"/> into extra <Attribute name="Concentration"/>.

-This build uses 3 <Item name="Spiteful +9 Agony Infusion"/> to cap Torment Duration.
+This build uses 3 <Item id="86113"/> to cap Torment Duration.
 </Character>
 </CharacterWithAr>